johurul-haque/a-4/README.md

 # dev server
 pnpm dev

-# build for production
+# build for production only using npm
-pnpm build
+npm run build

 # running in production
 pnpm run start